HL7/fhir-mCODE-ig/input/pagecontent/index.md

 Cancer is among the leading causes of death worldwide.
 According to the National Cancer Institute, in the United States, 39.5 percent of men and women will be diagnosed with cancer at some point during their lifetimes.
 In 2020, an estimated 1,806,590 new cases of cancer will be diagnosed in the United States and 606,520 people will die from the disease.
 While these numbers are staggering, the silver lining in the wide prevalence of cancer is the potential to learn from treatment of millions of patients.
 If we had research-quality data from all cancer patients, it would enable better health outcomes.
 Today, we lack the data models, technologies, and methods to capture that data.

-[mCODE™](https://mcodeinitiative.org/) (short for Minimal Common Oncology Data Elements) is an initiative intended to assemble a core set of structured data elements for oncology electronic health records (EHRs). mCODE is a step towards capturing research-quality data from the treatment of all cancer patients.
+[mCODE™](https://mcodeinitiative.org/) (short for Minimal Common Oncology Data Elements) is an initiative intended to increase interoperability by assembling a core set of structured data elements for oncology electronic health records (EHRs). mCODE is a step towards capturing research-quality data from the treatment of all cancer patients.
 This would enable the treatment of every cancer patient to contribute to [comparative effectiveness analysis (CEA)](https://en.wikipedia.org/wiki/Comparative_effectiveness_research) of cancer treatments by allowing for easier methods of data exchange between health systems.

 ### Overview